dougeby/IntuneDocs/InTuneDocs/GetStarted/mobile-device-management-capabilities-in-microsoft-intune.md

 #ms.custom:

 ---
-# Mobile device management capabilities of Microsoft Intune
+# Enrolled device management capabilities of Microsoft Intune

 Microsoft Intune lets you manage a range of devices by *enrolling* them into the service.
 You can enroll some device types yourself, or users can enroll using the *company portal* app.
 This also lets them perform operations like browsing and installing apps, ensuring that their devices are compliant with company policies, and contacting their IT support.